$H_0$ Without the Sound Horizon (or Supernovae): A 2% Measurement in DESI DR1: Conclusions

 Our full results were shown in \secref{results}.
 Combining measurements from DESI DR1 \cite{DESI2024.I.DR1} with minimal external information from BBN \cite{Schoeneberg:2024} and $\tstar$ \cite{Planck:2020}, we obtained $H_0 = 70.8^{+2.0}_{-2.2} \kmsMpc$, a $\sim$3\% constraint that already rivals our previous work.
 We then importantly demonstrated the robustness of our full analysis by considering several external dataset combinations.
 Combining the above with \planckact CMB lensing $\times$ unWISE galaxy clustering \cite{Farren:2024} gives $H_0 = 69.2^{+1.3}_{-1.4} \kmsMpc$; combination with the \dessixcrosstwopt analysis \cite{Abbott:2023} gives $H_0 = 70.3^{+1.4}_{-1.2} \kmsMpc$; including \planckact CMB lensing + the DES Y5 SN analysis \cite{DES:2024sne} gives \cwr{$69.6^{+1.3}_{-1.8}\,\kmsMpc$}.
 These results are highly consistent and achieve better than 2\% precision on average, a major milestone for sound horizon-free cosmology.

 Several key conclusions emerge, which were discussed in \secref{discussion}.
 Relative to our previous work, we observe a shift to slightly higher values of $H_0$, reducing both the apparent tension with local distance-ladder measurements as well as the consistency with the CMB.
 This weakens our prior conclusion that there is no evidence of new physics in DESI DR1, which might be expected to impact the sound horizon scale differently than the broad-band power spectrum / matter-radiation equality scale.
 In fact, we observe a mild preference (1-2$\sigma$) for $\qbao>1$, corresponding to a diminished sound horizon scale (a feature predicted by some Hubble tension-ameliorating models), though we note that further investigation is required.
-We expect a dedicated work in the future exploring these results in the context of specific models of early-Universe physics.
+We expect a dedicated work in the future exploring these results in the context of specific models of early-Universe physics\refeditt{, and potentially relaxing \lcdm modeling assumptions (e.g. allowing for late-time dynamical dark energy)}.

 The future of this measurement is bright.
 Forthcoming data from surveys like DESI and Euclid will allow increasingly precise sound horizon-independent $H_0$ measurements, and in \secref{discussion} we highlighted cross-correlations and physically-informed priors as opportunities to further refine the analysis.
 Ultimately, these advances will allow us to rigorously test whether the Hubble tension reflects new physics or residual systematics, providing an exacting probe of the standard cosmological model.